dkameoka/wg-client-server/README.md

 ```
 systemctl enable --now wg-quick@homeserver
 ```
 8. Allow Wireguard and the server services through the server's firewall.
-See my [nftables configuration scripts](https://github.com/dkameoka/nftables-template)
+See my [nftables configuration scripts](https://github.com/dkameoka/nftables-template).
 9. Port forward the server's router to forward ports 443, 989, and 80 with UDP traffic towards the server's internal ip with 51820.
-Below is a diagram
+Below is a diagram.
 ```
 UDP { external:443 -> server-internal-ip:51820 }
 UDP { external:989 -> server-internal-ip:51820 }